rivtlib-dev/rivtlib.github.io/docs/index.md

 - **Maximize Cut and Paste** - calculation docs are plain text
 - **Integrate easily** - flexible Python libraries connect with external data
-- **Respect your time** - rivtText syntax defined by less than three dozen terms
+- **Respect your bandwidth** - rivtText syntax defined by less than three dozen intuitive terms

 The **rivt** API uses fixed file and folder conventions for input and output to simplify formatting, navigation, and report assembly.
 Folder names are shown in